 The second row in Fig.~\ref{fig:qfi} shows the CFI versus $t$ and $N$.
-The conventional approach with fixed orbitals results in vanishing CFI, as expected.
-Also, even though the SC approach is used, the cat state shows almost vanishing CFI, which is attributed to the fact that the orbitals stay localized in each well during the whole evolution time and the probabilities, i.e., $P_\text{Left}$ and $P_\text{Right}$, remain nearly constant (for small $p_4$).
+Fixed orbitals results in vanishing CFI, as expected.
+Also, even within SC evolution, the cat state shows almost vanishing CFI, which is attributed to the fact that the orbitals stay localized in each well during the whole evolution time and the probabilities, i.e., $P_\text{Left}$ and $P_\text{Right}$, remain nearly constant (for small $p_4$).
 Thus under the given measurement the change of $P(\vec{\mathbf{n}}|p_4)$ with respect to $p_4$ is negligible.
-However, the spin coherent state displays a significant change in orbitals and increasing CFI during the early stage.
-Bottom right in Fig.~\ref{fig:qfi} shows the $N$-scaling of the CFI, and here the SC approach with spin coherent state shows an almost linearly increasing CFI.
+However, the spin-coherent state displays a significant change in orbitals and increasing CFI during the early stage.
+Bottom right in Fig.~\ref{fig:qfi} shows the $N$-scaling of the CFI; the SC approach with spin-coherent state shows an almost linearly increasing CFI.
 The complex fluctuation pattern appears because of the short time $t=1.77$ after a nonzero $p_4$ is suddenly applied, and for increasing $t$ these fluctuations smoothen out.
 Thus a SC approach may yield drastically different metrological predictions from a TMI based method.

 Fig.~\ref{fig:mle} shows our primary result: The implementation of parameter estimation at the final stage of the metrological protocol.
-The maximum likelihood estimator (MLE) \cite{Howard2010,Rossi} is used as a concrete example here, {because it asymptotically saturates the Cramér-Rao bound for an infinite number of measurements ($\nu\rightarrow\infty$) \cite{suppl},
+The maximum likelihood estimator (MLE) \cite{Howard2010,Rossi} is used as a concrete example, {because it asymptotically saturates the Cramér-Rao bound for an infinite number of measurements ($\nu\rightarrow\infty$, see also \cite{suppl})